nautechsystems/nautilus_trader/docs/integrations/binance.md

 :::note
 Bars are not considered 'Binance specific' and can be subscribed to in the normal way.
-However, as more adapters are built out which need for example mark price and funding rate updates, then these methods may eventually become first-class (not requiring custom/generic subscriptions as below).
+As more adapters are built out which need for example mark price and funding rate updates, then these methods may eventually become first-class (not requiring custom/generic subscriptions as below).
 :::